SparkPost/support-docs/articles/user-guide/real-time-alerts.md

 Pick trigger thresholds that make sense for you and get as specific as you need with which resources to track.
 Each alert metric supports a different type of trigger threshold and types of filters you can use.

 ### Bounce Rate Metrics
-Bounce rate alerts trigger either above or below a percentage of your choice.
+Bounce rate alerts trigger above percentage of your choice.
 Filter what the alert tracks by:
 * Subaccounts: Track Master and all subaccounts, any subaccount, or any number of specific subaccounts.
 * Sending IPs: Any number of your sending IPs.
 * Mailbox Providers: Pick any number of popular mailbox providers from [this list](#header-mailbox-providers).